Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 ## Introduction

 The United States housing market is one the most significant variables in global economy which affects people including investors and policymakers.
-Numerous factors affect its performance, including inflation, interest rates, stock market performance, and mortgage debt.
+Numerous factors affect its performance, including inflation, interest rates, stock market performance, mortgage debt, unemployment and GDP.
-Understanding the relationships between these economic indicators and housing prices is crucial for people in oeder to make the most efficient decision.
+Understanding the relationships between these economic indicators and housing prices is crucial for people in order to make the most efficient decision.

 The primary objectives of this project are:
 - To examine how inflation (CPI), interest rates (FEDFUNDS), and mortgage debt service payments influence the housing market.